iamtheasad/js-note/README.md

 ### Javascript Symbol

 - The JavaScript ES6 introduced a new primitive data type called Symbol.
 Symbols are immutable (cannot be changed) and are unique.
-For example,
+For example
+- Create unique identifier

 ```
 // two symbols with the same description